MHealth Fairview Masonic Children’s Hospital

 Device

-When multiple sizes are available, there is a lack of size differences between the sizes to accommodate the population
+Many of the available NIV devices have single-sized parts.
+When multiple sizes are available, there are not enough sizes to accommodate the population

-Areas where fit issues were reported: Nasal Bridge, Nose, Cheeks, Ears, Philtrum, Top of Head, Side of Head, Back of Head
+Specific areas where fit issues were reported: Nasal Bridge, Nose, Cheeks, Ears, Philtrum, Top of Head, Side of Head, Back of Head

 Includes switching out devices, assessing skin injuries, cleaning device, and replacing device